 One can see from Figure 1 that in the case of a constant diffusion coefficient the graph of electrodynamic model lies below that of a purely diffusive one, at the interval corresponding to discharge of the cell, and is above the latter at large values of applied voltage.
 This is due to the fact that the presence of a negative charge distributed inside the particle enhances insertion of lithium ions, and the positive charge enhances, correspondingly, their going out.
 At the same time the graph of electrodynamic model is below that of a purely diffusive one in the vicinity of zero because the concentration profile is more sloping in electrodynamic case during the switching of the regime.
-In the case of a variable diffusion coefficient the graph of the model with electric field, as Figures 3-5 indicate, is, in general, closer to that of chemical potential model than in the previous case, because the lithium ion - lithium ion interactions governed by the activity coefficient makes the term proportional to $\nabla y$ in $\operatorname{div}\sigma E$ in the diffusion equation not so significant due to more sloping concentration profile.
+In the case of a variable diffusion coefficient the graph of the model with electric field, as Figures 3-5 indicate, is, in general, closer to that of chemical potential model than in the previous case, because the lithium ion - lithium ion interactions governed by the activity coefficient makes the term proportional to ∇y in $\operatorname{div} \sigma E$ in the diffusion equation not so significant due to more sloping concentration profile.
 Comparison of Figures 3-5 shows that the relative difference between electrodynamic and non-electrodynamic models becomes more significant as the sweep rate of the applied voltage decreases.
-It looks like the electric field has its stable contribution to $j_n^+$ which is the more transparent, the less significant is hysteresis.
+It looks like the electric field has its stable contribution to j_n^+ which is the more transparent, the less significant is hysteresis.

 Figures 11, 12, 13, 14 show the profiles of dimensional concentration y vs. dimensional radial distance R at correspondingly Stage 1, Stage 2, Stage 3, Stage 4 of the cycle.
-Figure 11 corresponds to discharge, Figure 13 - to discharge, Figures 12 and 14 - to switching of the regime, i. e. when we stop to increase voltage and begin to decrease it, or vice versa.
-Figure 15 compares concentration profiles for DFME, DFM, CPME and CPM models at a given moment of time.
+Figure 11 corresponds to discharge, Figure 13 - to discharge, Figure 12 and 14 - to switching the regime.